 Despite the preponderance of Hollywood rom-coms, the pressures of modern life make it increasingly tough for romantic relationships to stand the test of time.

 However, by dispensing with as much ego as possible and applying more emotional intelligence, you’ll give you and your partner a great shot at lasting happiness.
 As a first step, why not take a virtual class on making love last with The School of Life?

 It’s just as important to take care of your mental health as your physical health and by making time for activities like mindfulness, you can learn how to cope better with the slings and arrows of life.

-Expensive therapy isn’t always necessary either, a meditation app like Insight Timer on your phone allows you to complete short exercises that ramp up your resilience and reduce stress.
+Expensive therapy isn’t always necessary either, a meditation app like Insight Timer on your phone or a brain teaser like solitaire that allows you to complete short exercises that ramp up your resilience and reduce stress.

 Topping up your education can be a rewarding exercise in itself, but it might also lead to you finding a new career and nowadays it’s much easier to learn in a way that suits a busy lifestyle.
 For instance, with ARU Distance Learning, you can study anything from Digital Marketing to Psychology at times that fit around your commitments and earn a transformational qualification that takes you in new directions.